mathiasmoka/mathiasmoka/README.md

 - ⚡ Fun fact: ...
 -->

-- Alongside my studies at ENSAE Paris, I am a research assistant at [École Polytechnique](https://www.polytechnique.edu), within [CREST - Center for Research in Economics and Statistics](https://crest.science).
+- I am currently a research assistant at [École Polytechnique](https://www.polytechnique.edu), affiliated with the [CREST - Center for Research in Economics and Statistics](https://crest.science), working on data-driven approaches to analyze the effects of climate change.

+- I'm currently experimenting AI technologies for the company [GTT](https://www.gtt.fr) to predict and optimize the trajectories of methane tankers on the oceans.
+Using traditional models (XGBoost, regression) and AI/ML frameworks (TensorFlow, PyTorch, Scikit-learn).

 - 🎓 I completed my math & engineering undergraduate studies at [ENSAE Paris](https://www.ensae.fr), the school of Statistics of the [Polytechnic Institude of Paris](https://www.ip-paris.fr), and at Lycée Michel Montaigne.

+Using APIs, cloud platforms, OCR technologies, prompt engineering, LLMs and NLP, and generative AI applications to create custom automations (Python and SQL).

+- 👗 I did a 3-month summer internship as a data scientist at [Paris-Saclay Development Authority (EPA Paris Saclay)](https://epa-paris-saclay.fr) in 2025.

 ## ⚡ Technologies